 Plum City is a tiny village located in the state of Wisconsin.
 With a population of 583 people and just one neighborhood, Plum City is the 436th largest community in Wisconsin.
 Plum City has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Plum City is generally considered to be a blue-collar town.
-42.15% of the Plum City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Plum City is a village of managers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Plum City who work in management occupations (14.94%), office and administrative support (11.11%), and food service (7.66%).
+41.64% of the Plum City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Plum City is a village of managers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Plum City who work in management occupations (15.24%), office and administrative support (9.29%), and food service (7.81%).

-Plum City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Plum City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Plum City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Plum City has few renters and college students.
 But the biggest reason it is quieter in Plum City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Plum City may be for you.

-The percentage of people in Plum City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.70% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Plum City is quite a bit lower than the national average among all cities of 21.84%: just 11.56% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Plum City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plum City residents report their race to be White, followed by Asian.
-Important ancestries of people in Plum City include German, Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Plum City include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Plum City is English.
 Other important languages spoken here include Spanish and Italian.